Gabatrix: the Terrorists of Batrice

 “The hand augmentation to brain interface euphoria.
 I can see why you prefer the Mark 12s now.
 The new Mark 13s computer core takes a little bit more time to get used to.”

-Mizu managed to shake off the feeling as he could feel the controls go through him.
+Mizu managed to shake off the feeling while he felt the controls go through him.
 He could see the gauges in his mind.
-His augmented hand’s interface system connected into his nervous system momentarily.
+His augmented hand’s interface system connected to his nervous system momentarily.
 His brain could see what the ship was seeing.

 “Yeah, the Mark 13 is like finding a gold digger of a woman instead of the Mark 12s that are more like bronze diggers,” Mizu commented.

-“You will get used to it.
-The Mark 13s really is better than the original.
+“You’ll get used to it.
+The Mark 13s really are better than the original.
 Just like those old Magellan class Battleships, the Mark 12s just don’t cut it anymore.”

 Mizu had complete control of the shuttle as Hamiza removed her hand from the console.
 She had enough confidence in Mizu’s abilities that she no longer felt the need to oversee his work.
 She even expressed a slight grin on her face as if she was happy that her training had finally started to pay off.